TaceoLabs/docs/docs/examples/multiplier2.md

-# Multiplier 2 From Multiple Parties
+# Input From Multiple Parties

 One of the most compelling applications of co-SNARKs is enabling distrusting parties to jointly compute a ZK proof for private shared state.
 This example